-Intrexon, our majority stockholder, has indicated an interest in purchasing a minimum of \$7.5 million of shares of our common stock in this offering at the public offering price, if the aggregate proceeds to us from this offering are \$20 million.
+Intrexon, our majority stockholder, has indicated an interest in purchasing \$7.5 million of shares of the \$20.0 million of our common stock in this offering at the public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell fewer shares to Intrexon than it indicated an interest in purchasing or sell no shares to Intrexon, and Intrexon could determine to purchase fewer shares than it indicated an interest in purchase no shares in this offering.